-• SECOND OFFENSE - the student will be suspended from school may be referred to the Board for possible expulsion.
+- SECOND OFFENSE the student will be suspended from school may be referred to the Board for possible expulsion.
 Student Assistant Program (SAP) Counseling will also be recommended should a student be allowed to remain in school, and a conference will be held with a DRC (Disciplinary Review Committee), the student, parents, guardian, Principal before the student may return to school.
-Second offense will result in a minimum of 12 weeks at the LaRue County Alternative Education Center.
+Second offense will result in placement at the LaRue County Alternative Education Center.

-Failure to follow guidelines set forth by the DRC will result in a recommendation of expulsion to the Board of Education.

-• THIRD OFFENSE - the student will be suspended from school and will be referred to the Board for possible expulsion.
+Failure to follow guidelines set forth by the DRC will result in a recommendation of expulsion to the Board of Education. - THIRD OFFENSE the student will be suspended from school and will be referred to the Board for possible expulsion.